 Wake up early and catch the bus to the Maroon Bells, the most photographed peaks in North America.
 They are the perfect Rocky Mountain backdrop for a hike, picnic, or even an overnight camping excursion.

-Return to town to ride the Silver Queen Gondola to the top of Aspen Mountain for spectacular views, delicious food, free classical and bluegrass music (weekends only), kids' activities, disc golf and miles of trails to hike and bike.
+Return to town to ride the Silver Queen Gondola to the top of Aspen Mountain for spectacular views, delicious food, free bluegrass music (weekends only), kids' activities, disc golf, and miles of trails to hike and bike.
 Purchase of a gondola ticket required.

 At the northern end of Aspen is the Hunter Creek Loop, a favorite hiking trail amongst locals looking for a quick nature fix (plan on 2 hours).
 The trail winds along a mellow creek, through dense aspen groves and meadows with blooming wildflowers.
 Go as far as you want, or complete the loop by coming down the Smuggler Mountain Road.